TaeKimJR/conductor-animate/README.md

 [![MinZipped Size](https://badgen.net/bundlephobia/minzip/conductor-animate)](https://bundlephobia.com/result?p=conductor-animate)
 [![Storybook](https://cdn.jsdelivr.net/gh/storybooks/brand@master/badge/badge-storybook.svg)](https://taekimjr.github.io/conductor-animate/)

-Conductor is a React animation library that makes it easier to coordinate different animations across your layout from a single, simple configuration.
+Conductor is a React animation library that makes it easier to coordinate animations across your layout from a single, simple configuration.
 Coordinating complex page layout animations is now simple and easy.

-We provide some animations out-of-the-box, but the Conductor System is animation-agnostic so you can create your own custom animations and inject them in.
+We provide some animations [out-of-the-box](#out-of-the-box-animations-source), but the Conductor System is animation library-agnostic so you can create your own custom animations and inject them in.

 ## Installation
 npm: